useless/Flashless/README.md

 * Support for Blip.tv, Flickr and Vimeo downloads.

-* Use video tag for direct play without Flash.
+* Use video tag with poster for direct play without Flash.

 * Keep preview image aspect ratio.